melxx001/melxx001.github.io/_drafts/learning-es6.md

 The `Set` object lets you store unique values of any type.
 {: .padding-top}

-The `has` method checks if an item exists or not.
+Use the `has` method checks if an item exists or not.
 The property `size` returns the size of the `Set`.
 {: .padding-top}

 ~~~ javascript